tessr-labs/branding/branding.md

 # Tessr - Branding Guidelines

-## Branding Terms and Explainations:
+## Branding Terms and Explanations:

 * Tessr
     The name for the Dagchain Network.